 - 1. The bus driver is in charge.
 There may be adult monitors on the bus.
 For everyone's safety please cooperate with the driver and monitor's instructions. - 2.
 All riders must be seated during the operation of the bus. - 3.
 Ride your assigned bus.
-A bus pass from the office is required for any other privileges. - 4.
-No food or drink is allowed on the bus. - 5.
+Bus switches/bus passes are not allowed, unless approved by the bus company. - 4.
+No food, drink, or gum is allowed on the bus. - 5.
 Students need to keep hands, feet and objects to themselves. - 6.
 No inappropriate language or swearing on the bus.